DDQ888/Plug.dj-Room-Settings-PlugCubed-/README.md

 # How to do it
 1.)
 Copy this code: https://github.com/DDQ888/Plug.dj-Room-Settings-PlugCubed-/blob/master/settings.json
 2.)
 Go to http://www.rss.plugedcube.net/
 3.)
+Paste the code
+4.)
 Edit the code to your liking
-4.)
+5.)
 Click "Save" when done.
-5.)
+6.)
 Copy the link that is provided, and paste it in your community description.
-6.)
+7.)
 Run PlugCubed!
 You will see the changes happen!